artisticwrist/anonymous-app/README.md

 The `FeedbackController` takes care of:

-- **Recording Feedback:** Feedback submitted through the contact page is recorded and managed.
+- **Recording Feedback:** Feedback submitted through the contact page is recorded and stored in the database.
+- **Feedback Notification:** Users receive a confirmation message via queue after their feedback is recorded.

+### Admin Functionality

+The application includes a robust admin system:

+- **Admin Routes & Controllers:** Admin-specific routes and controllers for managing the application.
+- **Permissions:** A permission system to control access to specific features and functionalities.

+### Blade Breeze Template

+A customized Blade Breeze template is implemented to enhance the frontend experience.

 ### Routes

 - **Public Routes:** Accessible without authentication.
-- **Protected Routes:** Accessible only to authenticated users, protected using middleware.
+- **Protected Routes:** Accessible only to authenticated users, secured with middleware.

 ## Getting Started